michaelward94/TimescaleDB_workshop/timescaleDB_workshop_setup.md

 You will need to modify the `--file` switch to include the complete path to where you saved the csv file.

 You may need to modify the input to the switches if you used a different database name, schema name, or password

+*Important* : This command as shown has line breaks but must be executed as a single line in your terminal